|Students per Faculty||18 to 1|

 The ECU Police Department consists of approximately 60 full-time sworn police officers and 10 sworn reserve officers that are certified by the State of North Carolina; 20 non-sworn departmental personnel, and 28 part-time student patrol officers.
 ECU Police Officers patrol university grounds on foot, in patrols cars, and on bicycles.

 The University, as with any other public or private entity, cannot assure or guarantee a crime-free living or working environment.
 Accordingly, it is the responsibility of members of the University Community to act in a security-conscious manner and to avoid actions which jeopardize their security as well as the security of others.
 Members of the faculty, staff, and student body should report all crimes, hazards, emergencies, or dangerous situations to the ECU Police Department immediately.

 Crisis Intervention Team

-Currently, the ECU Police Department has 30 certified CIT officers, nine certified CIT telecommunicators, and one CIT certified victim advocate.
+Currently, the ECU Police Department has certified CIT officers, certified CIT telecommunicators, and a CIT certified victim advocate.
 The Crisis Intervention Team training is a partnership led by a consortium of organizations and individuals representing law enforcement agencies, local management entities, consumers/peers, mental health providers, advocates, and others.
 It requires ongoing collaboration between law enforcement and the mental health community.
 The training is designed to assist law enforcement officers who respond to incidents involving persons in a mental health crisis.